VACUMM/sonat/doc/source/intro.rst

 based on the hability of a network configuration to capture most of the model error covariances.
 These errors are simulated using ensemble methods.
-An "good" network is supposed to maximise the impact of observations in an assimilation system.
+A "good" network is supposed to maximise the impact of observations in an assimilation system.
-However, unlike the so-called OSSE (Observing System Simulation Experiments) approach, no assmilation is needed to assess a network.
+However, unlike the so-called OSSE (Observing System Simulation Experiments) approach, no assimilation is needed to assess a network.

 In the current implementation of SONAT, the ensemble is not representative of model errors, but rather of model variances.
-We speek of a 'pseudo-ensemble' that has no time dimension.
+We speak of a 'pseudo-ensemble' that has no time dimension.
 The ArM method becomes a measure of the efficiency of the network to sample the natural variability of the system, without any perspective of data assimilation.